Body

 Body Procedures

-Body surgical procedures at Form & Face can be performed for a variety of purposes.
+Body surgical procedures at Form & Face can be performed for various purposes.

-We can address sagging skin, excess fat pockets and separated muscles in various areas of the body, such as the arms, abdomen and thighs.
+We can address descending skin, excess fat pockets, and separated muscles in various body areas, such as the arms, abdomen, and thighs.
 We have additional procedures for females, such as labiaplasty and breast procedures.
-For males, we can also perform procedures with calf, pectoral and bicep implants and treat gynecomastia.
+For males, we can also perform procedures with calf, pectoral, and bicep implants and treat gynaecomastia.

 Our body procedures include the hands.
 We can address carpal tunnel syndrome, fractured fingers and hands, and ganglion cysts with surgery.